johnlpage/HomeEnergy/README.md

 # HomeEnergy
-Monitor My Home energy use
+A Bunch of scripts I use to monitor my Home energy use and push the data to the MongoDB data platform.